Best AI for JavaScript & TypeScript 2026: 10 Models Ranked

 - Real-time autocomplete with context awareness

-- GitHub issue → AI coding agent (May 2025 release)
+- GitHub issue → AI coding agent (now with selectable Claude and Codex agents)

 - Model Context Protocol (MCP) support

 Best For: Developers who want AI embedded in their IDE, autocomplete-focused workflow.
+For a head-to-head on the agentic side, see Cursor vs Copilot vs Claude Code.

 Learn more in our GitHub Copilot complete guide.